Boscop/web-view/README.md

 - Midi song editor, VJ controller
 - Rust project template wizard: Generate new Rust projects from templates with user-friendly steps
 - GUI for [pijul](https://pijul.org/)

+## Showcase
+*Feel free to open a PR if you want your app to be listed here!*

+- [Juggernaut](https://github.com/ShashankaNataraj/Juggernaut) - The unstoppable programmers editor